How to add UTMs in Google Ads for better attribution hero image

 Intro

 I’ve seen a number of ‘solutions’ to this — generally using Google Ads Scripts and customising the campaign-level tracking templates.
-However, tracking templates aren’t designed for UTM injection — they’re for redirect tracking i.e. the ones used by DV/SA360.
+However, tracking templates aren’t designed for UTM injection — they’re for redirect tracking i.e. the ones used by SA360.

 Instead, the Final URL suffix is designed exactly for applying query string parameters - perfect for adding UTMs!